GES

 State Ratification — Process, Practice, and Controversies

-Method 3 amendments (special majority + state ratification) represent the most rigorous form of constitutional change, reflecting the quasi-federal nature of the Constitution.
-Constitutional requirements: after passage by both Houses by special majority, the bill must be ratified by at least HALF of the state legislatures.
+Method 3 is the highest bar — and directly reflects India's quasi-federal character.
+After both Houses pass by special majority, at least HALF the state legislatures must ratify.
 Ratification is by SIMPLE MAJORITY in each state legislature.
-No time limit for ratification is specified (unlike the US 7th Amendment where Congress imposed a 7-year limit).
-Only the state LEGISLATURE votes — Governors play no role in ratification.
-Provisions requiring Method 3: election of President (Art 54-55); extent of executive power (Art 73, 162); Supreme Court and High Courts (Art 124-147, 214-231); distribution of legislative powers — Seventh Schedule (Lists I, II, III); representation of states in Parliament; Article 368 itself (the amendment article is self-referentially protected).
-Key amendments that required state ratification: 7th Amendment (1956 — states reorganization), 24th Amendment (1971 — amended Art 368 itself), 73rd and 74th Amendments (1992 — Panchayati Raj and Municipalities altered state-local government relations), 100th Amendment (2015 — India-Bangladesh territory exchange), 101st Amendment (2016 — GST altered Centre-State fiscal powers).
-Controversy: the 97th Amendment (2011 — cooperative societies) was partly struck down by the SC in 2021 because it dealt with cooperative societies (a state subject) and certain provisions were not ratified by states as required.
-This is the most significant instance of a ratification failure leading to judicial invalidation.
+No time limit specified (unlike the US, which sometimes imposes 7-year limits).
+Only the state LEGISLATURE votes — Governors have no role.
+Provisions requiring Method 3: election of President (Art 54-55); extent of executive power (Art 73, 162); Supreme Court and High Courts (Art 124-147, 214-231); distribution of legislative powers — Seventh Schedule (all three Lists); representation of states in Parliament; and Article 368 itself (the amendment article protects itself).
+Key examples: 7th Amendment (1956 — states reorganization), 24th Amendment (1971 — amended Art 368 itself), 73rd and 74th (1992 — Panchayati Raj and Municipalities), 100th (2015 — India-Bangladesh territory exchange), 101st (2016 — GST changed Centre-State fiscal powers).
+The cautionary tale: the 97th Amendment (2011 — cooperative societies) was partly struck down by the SC in 2021 because cooperative societies are a state subject and proper ratification was not obtained.
+This remains the most significant instance of a ratification failure leading to judicial invalidation.

 Key Exam Traps and Common Confusions

-Several aspects of the amendment procedure are deliberately tested as "traps" in competitive exams.
-Trap 1: Art 3 (formation of new states) and Art 169 (creation/abolition of Legislative Councils) require only SIMPLE MAJORITY of Parliament — they are NOT amendments "under Art 368."
-Art 3 requires Presidential recommendation and reference to the affected state legislature, but the state's opinion is NOT binding on Parliament.
-Trap 2: Amendment bills can be introduced in EITHER House — this is different from Money Bills (Lok Sabha only).
-No prior Presidential permission is needed (unlike Money Bills which need Art 117 recommendation).
-Trap 3: NO joint sitting for amendment bills — if one House rejects, the amendment fails entirely.
-This is different from ordinary bills where Art 108 allows a joint sitting.
-Trap 4: President MUST give assent to amendment bills — no discretion to withhold or return (post-24th Amendment).
-This is different from ordinary bills where the President can return (except Money Bills).
-Trap 5: The Rajya Sabha CANNOT be bypassed for amendments — both Houses must independently pass by special majority.
-This is unlike Money Bills where the RS can only delay.
-Trap 6: State ratification is by SIMPLE majority (not special majority) of state legislatures.
-There is NO time limit for ratification.
-Trap 7: "Total membership" in special majority includes NOMINATED members and VACANT seats — not just elected members.
-So even if seats are vacant, the requirement is based on total sanctioned strength.
-Trap 8: Art 368 ITSELF requires Method 3 (the most stringent method) to amend — the amendment power is self-referentially protected.
-Trap 9: The Basic Structure Doctrine is NOT written in the Constitution — it is entirely judge-made.
-There is no Article that mentions "basic structure."
+Exam papers set these traps deliberately.
+Memorize each one.
+Trap 1: Art 3 (new states) and Art 169 (Legislative Councils) need only SIMPLE MAJORITY — NOT amendments under Art 368.
+Art 3 needs Presidential recommendation and reference to the state, but the state's opinion is NOT binding.
+Trap 2: amendment bills can start in EITHER House — unlike Money Bills (LS only).
+No prior Presidential permission needed (unlike Money Bills needing Art 117).
+Trap 3: NO joint sitting for amendment bills.
+If one House rejects, the amendment dies.
+Ordinary bills allow a joint sitting under Art 108.
+Trap 4: President MUST give assent — no discretion to withhold or return (post-24th Amendment).
+Ordinary bills can be returned.
+Trap 5: Rajya Sabha CANNOT be bypassed.
+Both Houses must independently achieve special majority.
+Unlike Money Bills where the RS can only delay.
+Trap 6: state ratification is by SIMPLE majority (not special).
+No time limit for ratification.
+Trap 7: "total membership" in the special majority formula includes NOMINATED members and VACANT seats — based on total sanctioned strength, not just who is currently sitting.
+Trap 8: Art 368 ITSELF requires Method 3 to amend — the amendment power is self-referentially protected.
+Trap 9: the Basic Structure Doctrine is NOT in the Constitution.
+It is entirely judge-made.
+No Article mentions "basic structure."

 Relevant Exams